wp-plugins/announcement-bar/readme.txt

 = Version 0.2.2 (6/23/11) =

-* [BUG FIX] An error in the dashboard widget is casuing some large images.
+* [BUG FIX] An error in the dashboard widget is causing some large images.
 Sorry.
 Always escape.

 = Version 0.2.1 (6/13/11) =